Digital Challenge FAQ

 4. I have missed the Pre-Selection deadline; can I still apply for the Open Call?

-We recommend submitting your pre-selection form by the 27th October, if selected you will have the opportunity to engage with GE Hydro on the 9th November and learn more about the specifics of the Digital Challenge.
+We recommend submitting your pre-selection form by the 16th July, if selected you will have the opportunity to engage with the Digital Challenge owners during tailored webinar sessions organised in August and learn more about the specifics of the Digital Challenge.

 5. I am not based in the same country as the Digital Challenge Owner (GE Hydro), can I still apply?

-Yes, we are looking for European companies to propose solutions to the Digital Challenge; if during the development stage you will be required to travel to the GE Hydro site, the travel costs will be covered by the DigiFed funding (you need to include these costs in your budget proposal).
+Yes, we are looking for European companies to propose solutions to the Digital Challenge; if during the development stage you will be required to travel to the Digital Challenge Owners site, the travel costs will be covered by the DigiFed funding (you need to include these costs in your budget proposal).

 6. Am I eligible to apply for this call?